 “Now that do look right well,” I sayt.
 “Like it were cut in stone.”

 “Like it were a moniment,” sayt Picker.
-“To cover the hole wherein some corpse is laid.”
+“To cover the hole wherein a corpse is laid.”

 Stealer sayt, “And under this moniment we mean to bury Snakes-Purr.”